 While the Strip is home to many of Las Vegas’ finest Italian restaurants, there are plenty of note-worthy restaurants in other parts of the city.
-Panevino offers guests an amazing view of the Strip, along with acclaimed food.
-And if your idea of an authentic Italian restaurant looks more like a family-owned trattoria, don’t worry--Las Vegas has plenty of those as well.
+If your idea of an authentic Italian restaurant looks more like a family-owned trattoria, don’t worry--Las Vegas has plenty of those.

 Nora's has been a popular local Italian restaurant for many years because of its warm atmosphere and great food.
 Just a short drive west of the Las Vegas Strip, locally owned Nora's offers a escape from the bustling activity along the resort corridor.
 The food here wins fans from residents and visitors, with a menu that includes everything from calamari to pizza.
 Popular dishes here include the Crazy Alfredo, with fettuccini, shrimp, chicken, sausage, mushrooms, roasted bell peppers, sun-dried tomatoes and jalapenos or the Alla Nora, a baked dish of spaghetti, eggplant and meat sauce with pesto and parmigiano cheese to finish.
 House specialties include osso bucco and rack of lamb.

-Ol' Blue Eyes is the inspiration for this Italian restaurant at Wynn Las Vegas, and the results would make the legendary performer happy.
-The inviting space features several pictures of Frank Sinatra, and the menu includes several of his personal favorites, like spaghetti and clams and osso bucco.
-Other tempting choices include the Lasagna Bolognese and Tagliatelle, which features a duo of fresh egg tagliatelle and asparagus ribbons, along with osetra caviar and chive creme fraiche.
-Fish, veal, chicken and beef dishes are all prepared with an Italian flair, including the Ossobuco "My Way," braised veal osso bucco, risotto Milanese and gremolata.
+Ol' Blue Eyes is the inspiration for this classy Italian restaurant at Wynn Las Vegas, and the results would make the legendary performer happy.
+The inviting space features several pictures of Frank Sinatra, and the menu includes several of his personal favorites, like spaghetti and clams and ossobucco.
+Starters include the expected antipasto, as well as octopus, caprese and caviar.
+Pasta choices include the Lasagna Bolognese, or the gnocchi with leek crema, smoked speck ham, asparagus, peas and morel mushrooms.
+Fish, veal, chicken and beef dishes are all prepared with an Italian flair, including the Ossobuco "My Way," braised veal ossobucco, saffron risotto Milanese and gremolata.